 In a lot of hospitals, you can talk to a parent or the radiation therapist on an intercom during external radiation treatment.
 Someone will always be watching you during treatment, and the machine can be stopped at any time if there's a problem.
 Some treatment centers even provide closed-circuit TVs so your parent can watch you during the procedure.

 As you go through radiation treatment, you may feel like you're all alone — but you're not.
 Your parent, friends, doctors, nurses, psychiatrists, psychologists, social workers, and other members of the cancer treatment team are there to reassure you before, during, and after radiation therapy.

 Friends make you feel good when you're healthy — so surrounding yourself with your buds when you're sick is sure to be a pick-me-up.
 If you're too tired to head to the mall after school, plan a video-fest at your place instead.
 Sometimes people worry that their friends will feel weird or uncomfortable around them.
-A parent, nurse, or counselor may be able to give you tips on how to help with this situation.
+Ask a parent, nurse, or counselor for tips on how to help with this situation.

 Many camps, support groups, and other activities are available to teens with cancer.
-Your nurse or hospital social worker can help you find these opportunities.
+Your nurse or hospital social worker can help you find these.
 Who knows?
 Your treatment for cancer might lead you to a lifelong friend.

-Once you've finished radiation treatment, it's still important to visit the doctor for follow-up appointments.
+Once you're done radiation treatment, it's still important to visit the doctor for follow-up appointments.
 During these checkups, the doctor will want to know how you're feeling, whether you're having any continuing side effects, and whether there are any signs of the cancer coming back.

 |OncoLink OncoLink provides patients and professionals with cancer information, support, and resources.|